Wireless Networking

 Captive Portals

-Captive Portals require users to log in via a web page before accessing the network, often used in public spaces like airports or hotels.
+Captive portals require users to log in via a web page before accessing the network, often used in public spaces like airports or hotels.

-- Can be used for guest access, payment systems, or terms acceptance
+- Can integrate payment or terms acceptance

 Wireless Signal Propagation